yianzhou/yianzhou.github.io/_posts/apple/2021-04-10-app-in-the-background.md

 }
 ```

-When all events have been delivered, the system calls:
+When all events have been delivered, the system calls the `URLSessionDelegate` method:

 ```swift
 func urlSessionDidFinishEvents(forBackgroundURLSession session: URLSession) {